openmpf/openmpf.github.io/docs/docs/TiesDb-Guide.md

     - Path to the
       [JSON file containing the list of properties that should not be considered](#ignorable-properties) when checking for a compatible job in TiesDb.
+- `LINKED_MEDIA_HASH` media property
+    - When this property is set, interactions with TiesDb will use the value of `LINKED_MEDIA_HASH` instead of the media's actual SHA-256 hash.

 # After Job Supplemental Creation